AceRB-notabot/KanaShift/README.md

 KanaShift applies the same mechanics with a different visual skin, rendering text using Japanese writing systems (kana and kanji) instead of Latin letters.

 Initial implementations of PhonoShift and KanaShift are available as a standalone HTML/JS, a Python port with Gradio, and a cross-platform Rust app, making the design easy to test and review across environments.
-The browser implementation in `src/` serves as the reference design; additional language ports are available under `ports/`.
+The browser implementation in `src/` serves as the reference design; the Python language port is available under `src-python/`.

-For the Rust implementation, performance measurements assume a release build, as debug builds can significantly slow down encoding and decoding.

 ## Live Demos